-- The District's proximity between Grand Rapids and Wyoming makes it a totally market driven district which must have the breadth of program and updated infrastructure to compete in this age of choice in schools.
-The additional of new charters in recent years will also possibly impact student enrollment going forward. - The State of Michigan approved a budget for the School Aid Fund in June 2016 for the 2016-2017 school year.
-The district will receive an increase of \$120 per pupil within unrestricted funds though the foundation allowance for the 2016-17 school year.
-This will help offset a projected slight decrease in student count for the district.
+- The District's proximity between Grand Rapids and Wyoming makes it a totally market driven district which must have the breadth of programs and updated infrastructure to compete in this age of choice in schools.
+The addition of new charters in recent years will also possibly impact student enrollment going forward. - The State of Michigan approved a budget for the School Aid Fund in June 2017 for the 2017-2018 school year.
+The District will receive an increase of \$120 per pupil in unrestricted funds though the foundation allowance for the 2017-18 school year.
+This will help offset a projected decrease in student count for the District.
+The governor and legislature approved additional funding within the 31a at-risk categorical.
+Although the funds will not offset the growing costs of our buildings, it will help supplement educational programs such as EL staff.